-Payments to the director, who is also a president, executive vice president, manager, or employee, include salary, supervisory differential pay, severance pay, remuneration, and other payment to cover business expenses (including travel expenditures, and allowances, cars (or other transportations) or personal expenses are provided, information about the assets (including classification, cost, actual or fair market values of the rent, gasoline expenses, other perks) must be disclosed but not included in the remuneration.
+Payments to the director, who is also a president, executive vice president, manager, or employee, include salary, supervisory differential pay, severance pay, remuneration, and other payment to cover business expenses (including travel expenditures, allowances, reimbursements, accommodation, company cars, in-kind supplies, etc.) If residences, cars (or other transportations) or personal expenses are provided, information about the assets (including classification, cost, actual or fair market values of the rent, gasoline expenses, other perks) must be disclosed but not included in the remuneration.
 Compensation paid to personal drivers must be noted, when applicable, but not accumulated under the remuneration received.
 The recognized "share based payment" under IFRS2 in the form of employee stock options, new restricted employee shares and subscription to newly issued common stocks, etc., should also be included in the remuneration.
 Note 5: